Check out some highlights below on implications for policy, sectors and performance, or download the full paper.

 While the results of the midterm elections may have short-term sector implications, they may also bring the issue of impeachment to the forefront.

-If Democrats win control of the House of Representatives, it raises the distinct possibility that the House could vote to impeach the President.
+With Democrats gaining a majority in the House of Representatives, there is a distinct possibility that the House could vote to impeach the President.
 How might that impact the financial markets?
 Again, history suggests there may be a spike in market volatility, but perhaps not a severe or extended one that could topple the current bull market.
 However, in addition to a House vote, removing the President from office cannot happen unless the Senate also votes for it—by two-thirds majority for a conviction.

 The Bottom Line: Politics and Short-Term Investing Don’t Mix